Are you traveling to the Little Big City, Bratislava?

-Tip: You can easily visit Vienna on a day tour by train from Budapest.
+Tip: You can easily visit Vienna on a day tour by train from Budapest as well.
 The ride takes around 2:40 hours.

 The driving distance between the Slovak capital and the Austrian capital is 50 mi (80 km).

-It’ll take you between 55 and 60 minutes to get from Bratislava to Vienna.
+It’ll take you between 55 and 60 minutes to get from Bratislava to Vienna, depending on the traffic.

-This makes driving one of the best means of transportation.
+This makes driving between the two capitals one of the best means of transportation.

-However, if you’re traveling in a group, renting a car is a great option.
+For solo travelers, this option might be too expensive.
+However, if you’re traveling in a group, renting a car is the best option.